Kija Chosŏn: Sin Ch'aeho's opinion

-Sin Chaeho said that Kija Chosŏn (323 BC-194 BC) refers to the putative period of Beonjoseon, one of the Three Confederate States of Gojoseon, after the Marquess of Joseon from the Gi clan was invaded by Yan as shown in the records of Weilüe.
+Sin Ch'aeho said that Kija Chosŏn (323–194 BCE) refers to the putative period of Beonjoseon, one of the Three Confederate States of Old Chosŏn, after the Marquess of Joseon from the Gi clan was invaded by Yan as shown in the records of Weilüe.
 Chinese traditional accounts indicate that Gihu's ancestor, Kija, was the same person as Jizi (both written as 箕子 in Hanzi/Hanja).

-According to Sin Chaeho's Joseon Sangosa, Beonjoseon began disintegrating after its king had been killed by a rebel from the Chinese state of Yan at around 323 BC.
+According to Sin Ch'aeho's Chosŏn sanggosa, the Three Confederate States of Gojoseon began disintegrating after its king had been killed by a rebel from the Chinese state of Yan at around 323 BCE.
 With this, the five ministers of Beonjoseon began contending for the throne.
 Marquess of Chosŏn from the Gi clan joined in this struggle, and emerged victorious as the new king of Beonjoseon, defeating the competitors for the throne.
 He established Kija Chosŏn, named after his ancestor Kija.
 During Kija Chosŏn, the king enjoyed strong sovereign powers.
-Eventually, in 94 BC, Kija Chosŏn fell after King Jun was overthrown by Wiman, who established Wiman Joseon in its place.
+Eventually, in 94 BCE, Kija Chosŏn fell after King Chun was overthrown by Wiman, who established Wiman Joseon in its place.